krisvanrens/nexus-lang/README.md

 - Add compound assignment/operators (`+=`/`-=`/`*=`/`/=`/`%=`).
 - Traits for fundamental types?
 E.g. `"blah".len() == 4` etc.
 - Is it possible to have `Number` be floating-point when sometimes used as integer?
 - Error handling?
 Result types?
+Not now.
 - Support for integration into a visual IDE / generative tooling.
 - Require safe edge types?
 How?
 Should be dealt with in the API -- possibly a responsibility of the component network integration.
 - Provide clear and good error messages on every level.
 - FFI?
 How to deal with FFI of rich Unicode strings?
+Allow Unicode in Nexus, but restrict to ASCII over FFI boundaries?
 - Add `loop` expression?
 This will also require `break` and `continue` (which would be nice anyway..).
 - What is the difference between the front- and backend API?
 Is there a difference at all?
 What are the needs for a visualization tool vs. those of the component network integration itself?
 - Tool idea: Nexus to Graphviz Dot description.